 Dr. Robert B. Reeve completed medical school at the University of Utah and his ophthalmology residency at the Kellogg Eye Center at the University of Michigan.
 He also obtained a fellowship in the subspecialty of glaucoma, training with Dr. Paul Lichter in Ann Arbor.
-The focus of his practice includes cataract surgery, refractive surgery (including LASIK, PRK, refractive lens exchange, ReStor and Rezoom multifocal lens implants) and medical and surgical glaucoma eye care.
+The focus of his practice includes diseases of the eye including cataract surgery, glaucoma surgery, and other surgical and medical disease of the eye.

 Dr. Spanfelner attended the University of California at Davis and graduated with a Bachelor of Science in Physiology.
 She then earned her doctorate degree at the University of California at Berkeley.